codepress/github-plugin-updater/readme.txt

 temporary file, opened by the ZipArchive class and modified to match the plugin slug path before being send to WordPress.
 This seems closest to the process of WordPress updating a plugin.
 If you know a neater way, let us know.

+= Can I integrate this plugin with my own plugin? =

+You can, should take little work.
+However, it may not be wise.
+We feel that separating the updater from the plugin itself is safest.
+Any bug found in this plugin might affect your plugin and in the worst case your plugin won't be able to update.
+Separating the two will allow us to fix any bugs in this plugin and keep the update process working just fine.

 == Changelog ==

 = 1.0 =